mmoren01/advi-ui-take-home/working-notes.md

 Initial Project Notes:

 - Add unit tests for components - Jest and React Testing Library
-- Use a linter - Does Next add one?
+- Use a linter - Does Next add one? - Confirmed it does
 - Need to find a good free API for this.
 Research is needed
 - Create a list of tasks to keep myself organized
 - Current stack: